wp-plugins/frontend-uploader/readme.txt

 == Changelog ==

+= 0.4 =

+* Ability to upload posts+files via [fu-upload-form form_layout="post_image|post|image"] where form_layout might be "post_image", "post", or "image".
+Defaults to "image". /props rfzappala
+* Ability to use visual editor for textareas
+* Bugfixes /props danielbachhuber

 = 0.3.1 (Jan 3, 2013) =

 * Remove closure as it produces Fatal Error in PHP < 5.3